afterxleep/afterxleep.github.io/_posts/2020-07-14-creating-a-launch-screen-with-swift-ui.md

 As I got closer to finishing the app, I decided to replace the default (white) Splash Screen with something better, but since there was no Storyboard anymore, I had no idea how.
  <!--more-->
-After a little digging, I could not find much in the documentation, but the ["What's new on SwiftUI"](https://developer.apple.com/wwdc20/10041) video from WWDC20 and more digging into Plist options and found that Apple has provided a  new Key in the info.plist to help you create a basic LaunchScreen:  *The "Launch Screen" (UILaunchScreen)*
+After a little digging, I could not find much in the documentation, but after watching the ["What's new on SwiftUI"](https://developer.apple.com/wwdc20/10041) video from WWDC20 and digging a little into Plist options, found that Apple has provided a new Key in the info.plist to help you create a basic LaunchScreen:  *The "Launch Screen" (UILaunchScreen)*

 #### Here it is:
 ![](/assets/posts/2020-07-15-creating-a-launch-screen-with-swift-ui/info-plist.png)

-By default is empty, but automplete helps you figure out what you can do with it.
+By default is empty, but autocomplete helps you figure out what you can do with it.
 Unfortunately it does not allow much customization and you cannot create your custom design using SwiftUI, which I was expecting, but there's enough to get by.

 Here's a quick overview of the available options